 Being concerned about energy efficiency, we began using CFLs back in the mid-90's.
 We started with two brands – Philips “Earthlights” and a larger Lights of America unit with a replaceable bulb.
 Both were expensive compared with today’s typical CFL, but were similar in price to newer high output LED lights.

-The Earthlights work perfectly on X10 lamp modules, and could even be dimmed to about half intensity before they finally blinked off.
-We still have some of those Philips Earthlights in daily service after a decade of use.
-One has started to flicker when first turned on, and is probably nearing the end of its service life.
-A downside of the Philips Earthlight is that it takes several minutes after turn-on before they reach their full light output.
+The Earthlights worked perfectly on X10 lamp modules, and could even be dimmed to about half intensity before they finally blinked off.
+We still had several Earthlights in daily service when I first created this document, but the last was finally retired when it began to flicker after almost two decades of use.
+One downside of most CFLs is that it takes several minutes after turn-on before they reach their full light output.
 That problem does not exist with the newer LED lights, which come on at full brightness.

-The Lights of America did immediately turn on at maximum intensity.
-However, it was not X10 friendly.
+The original Lights of America CFL did turn on at full brightness, but it was not X10 friendly.
 It had a large base that could be snapped open.
-Inside there was a bypass capacitor directly across the AC power input.
-That prevented it from radiating noise out onto the powerline, but it also shunted the X10 signal on that circuit to ground.
-There was room inside the base to add a 1000uH Miller “Hash Choke” in series with the center contact to block attenuation of the X10 signal.
-The Lights of America CFLs were not dimmable, but they worked well with X10 appliance modules after the modification.
-The light output of those Lights of America CFLs gradually decreased, and they were eventually replaced after several years of daily service.
-While the bulb itself is replaceable, at current prices that costs more than buying a whole new CFL.
+Inside was a bypass capacitor directly across the AC power input.
+That prevented it from radiating noise out onto the powerline, but it also shunted the X10 signal on its circuit to ground.
+There was room inside the base to add a 1000uH Miller “Hash Choke” in series with the center contact to prevent it from attenuating the X10 signal.
+Those Lights of America CFLs were not dimmable, but they worked well with X10 appliance modules after the modification.

-In this house we use CFLs for many of the ceiling cans.
-I was aware of the possible problems caused by certain brands of CFLs, and installed a small Leviton 6287 in-line filter for every set of ceiling cans controlled by an X10 switch.
+In this house we planned to install CFLs in many of the ceiling cans.
+Because of the possible problems caused by certain brands of CFLs, I installed a Leviton 6287 in-line filter for every set of ceiling cans controlled by an X10 switch.
 And I used Leviton X10 switches with a neutral connection so any incandescent, CFL, or LED bulb can be used in those fixtures.
-Even with the larger number of CFLs in this house, X10 communications has been virtually 100% reliable.
+Even with the large number of CFLs in this house, X10 communications has been virtually 100% reliable.
 Unfortunately, Leviton discontinued the 6287 filter, and it is now virtually impossible to find.
 That restricts the options available for those who are fighting noise problems from CFL or LED lights.

-The CFLs in my workshop are not controlled by a X10 switch, and I did not isolate them with a Leviton 6287 filter.
-Those CFLs are “no name” units that were purchased at deep discount through the utility company.
-While working on the XTB-II AGC loop, I discovered how difficult it can be deal with noise generated by some compact fluorescent bulbs.
+The CFLs in my workshop are not controlled by an X10 switch, and I did not isolate them with a Leviton 6287 filter.
+Those CFLs were purchased at deep discount through the utility company.
+While working on the XTB-II AGC loop, I discovered how difficult it is to deal with noise generated by some compact fluorescent bulbs.
 The photograph below shows the signal received after passing through the bandpass filter in the XTB-II.
 The 60Hz AC waveform has been removed, and this is the signal that is sent on to the envelope detector for decoding X10 signals.
 The XTB-II bandpass filter is not high-Q to prevent too much ringing, but it does attenuate out-of-band signals.

 Noise from 4 CFLs Beating Together

 To further complicate matters, the noise varies in amplitude from cycle to cycle.
 This “pulsation” is apparently due to the high frequency choppers in the various bulbs running at slightly different frequencies.
 As the noise produced by the choppers beats together, it can either sum to produce a stronger net signal, or cancel each other out.
-As the noise pulsates, I measured up to 800mVpp, which lighted up two solid bars on the ESM1.
-Note that in the above photo how the character of the noise bursts at the three zero crossings differ.
-The strongest noise burst on the far right is square in the middle of a X10 reception window in the prior photo.
-So, that would likely have been detected as a logic “1” by any X10 modules that received it.
+Note in the above photo how the character of the noise bursts at the three zero crossings differ.
+The strongest noise burst on the far right is square in the middle of an X10 reception window, and would likely have been detected as a logic “1” by any X10 modules that received it.
+The CF bulb causing this havoc was the TCP ESN18.
 I did confirm the noise pulsation is due to beating between the bulbs by removing all but one.
-The CF bulb causing this havoc is the TCP ESN18.

 These particular CFLs have a relatively small base so they will fit into most light fixtures.
 There is not much room for the high-frequency chopper that produces the electromagnetic field that lights the bulb.
-While I have not disassembled one to confirm, I suspect there is insufficient room for an electrolytic filter capacitor, and rectified line voltage is supplied directly to the high-frequency chopper.
+While I have not disassembled one to confirm, I suspect rectified line voltage is supplied directly to the high-frequency chopper.
 That could cause its frequency to vary throughout each half cycle of the 60Hz waveform.
-It so happens that the chopper frequency of these particular CFLs falls into the 120KHz X10 bandpass as the line voltage approaches zero, which is when X10 signals are transmitted.
-Higher frequency noise in the middle of each half cycle was rejected by the XTB-II bandpass filter.
+It so happens that the chopper frequency of these particular CFLs falls into the 120KHz X10 bandpass as the line voltage approaches zero, which is right when X10 signals are transmitted.

 If you are handy, an inexpensive solution for many table lamps is to install a 1000uH Miller 5258-RC "Hash Choke" in series with the hot lead.
 Double insulate it with shrink sleeving.
 While the 1000uH inductor is rated 1 amp (100 watt bulb), I recommend the higher current 250uH 5254-RC if you will ever use a high-wattage incandescent bulb in that lamp.
 Electronic supply houses such as Digikey and Mouser carry the chokes and suitable shrink sleeving.